Research Policy Analysis and Coordination

 Taken together, the direct costs and indirect costs of federally-sponsored projects represent full-cost recovery.
 The dominance of federal funding in UC's research portfolio means that federal accounting and costing concepts are prominent in our own institutional practices and in how we seek to work with other organizations.

-- Frequently Asked Questions about Facilities and Administrative (F&A) Costs of Federally Sponsored University Research - FAQ developed by the Association of American Universities (AAU) about indirect costs.
+- Frequently Asked Questions about Facilities and Administrative (F&A) Costs of Federally Sponsored University Research (PDF) - FAQ developed by the Association of American Universities (AAU) about indirect costs.

-- Federally Funded Academic Research Costs - Council on Governmental Relations (COGR) one-page summary on indirect cost recovery.
+- Federally Funded Academic Research Costs (PDF) - Council on Governmental Relations (COGR) one-page summary on indirect cost recovery.

-- Navigating the Maze: Primer on F&A and Research Operating Costs - Comprehensive guide from COGR about indirect cost recovery.
+- Navigating the Maze: Primer on F&A and Research Operating Costs (PDF) - Comprehensive guide from COGR about indirect cost recovery.

 - All About Indirect Costs - Blog post and video by former NIH Deputy Director for Extramural Research Sally Rockey